james-a-rob/ceros-ski/README.md

 **Notes from James**
  - Not enough time to add full unit test coverage but wanted to included a few tests in the area of the codebase I was making most changes.
 Game Core etc
+ - Add jumps as another type of obsticle.
+They behave a little different e.g. you dont crash when you hit them.
+Might need to be their own type of entity
+ - Add watch test runing script
+ - Install jest canvas
+ - Draft walkthrough vid